Information Flow in Self-Supervised Learning: Applying matrix information theory to contrastive and feature decorrelation-based methods

 \subsection{Measuring the mutual information}

 One interesting derivation in \cite{oord2018representation} is that it can be shown that

 where $\mathbf{Z}^{(i)}$ denotes the sampled distribution of the representation.

 Though InfoNCE loss is a promising surrogate for estimating the mutual information between the two branches in self-supervised learning. \cite{sordoni2021decomposed} doubt its effectiveness when facing high-dimensional inputs, where the mutual information may be larger than $\log B$, making the bound vacuous.
 Then a natural question arises: Can we calculate the mutual information exactly?
 Unfortunately, it is hard to calculate the mutual information reliably and effectively.
-Thus we may change our strategy by using the \textbf{matrix} mutual information instead.
+Thus we want to see the effect of changing our strategy by using the \emph{matrix} mutual information instead of the traditional one.

-As the matrix mutual information has an \textbf{exact} and easy-to-calculate expression, one question remains: How to choose the matrices used in the (matrix) mutual information?
-We find the (batch normalized) sample covariance matrix serves as a good candidate.
-The reason is that by using batch normalization, the empirical covariance matrix naturally satisfies the requirements that: All the diagonals equal to $1$, the matrix is positive semi-definite and it is easy to estimate from data samples.
+As the matrix mutual information has a closed-form expression with only requires a few mild conditions on the input matrices (please refer to section ~\ref{mat info quantity}), one question remains: How to choose the matrices used in the (matrix) mutual information?
+We find the (batch normalized) sample covariance matrix and batch gram matrix of $l_2$ normalized representations serve as good candidates.
+The reason is that by using normalization, the covariance and gram matrices naturally satisfy the requirements that: All the diagonals equal to $1$, the matrix is positive semi-definite and it is easy to estimate from data samples.

-One vital problem with the bound Eqn.~(\ref{infonce bound}) is that it only provides an inequality, and thus doesn't directly show the \textbf{exact} equivalence of contrastive learning and mutual information maximization.
-In the following, we will show that two pivotal self-supervised learning methods are exactly maximizing the mutual information.
+Notably, the covariance and garm matrix can be seen to have an informal ``duality'' \citep{garrido2022duality}.
+Specifically, the sample covariance matrix can be expressed as $\mathbf{Z}\mathbf{Z}^{\top} \in \mathbb{R}^{d \times d}$ and the batch-sample Gram matrix can be expressed as $\mathbf{Z}^{\top}\mathbf{Z} \in \mathbb{R}^{B \times B}$.
+The closeness of these two matrices makes us call $B$ and $d$ has duality.
+As matrix information theory can not only deal with samples from batches but also can exploit the relationship among batches.
+This makes this theory well-suited for analyzing self-supervised learning methods.

+Notably, spectral contrastive loss (Eqn.~\ref{spectral contrastive loss}) is a good surrogate loss for InfoNCE loss and calculates the loss involving the batch gram matrix.
+Another famous loss used in feature decorrelation-based methods is the Barlow Twins (Eqn.~\ref{barlow twins loss}), which involves the batch-normalized sample covariance matrix.
+Therefore, these two losses will be our main focus for theoretical investigation.

+As traditional information theory provides a bound Eqn.~(\ref{infonce bound}), thus we are interested in investigating whether there is a matrix information type bound.
+In the following, we will show that spectral contrastive loss and Barlow Twins loss have (matrix) mutual information bound.
+Specifically, for ease of theoretical analysis, we first consider setting the $\alpha$ in entropy to be $2$.

-We shall first present a proposition that bounds the (matrix) mutual information.
+To prove the bound, we will first present a proposition that relates the mutual information with the Frobenius norm.